-- Process of identifying low graduation rates: - o Determine whether the minimum-N for the cohort graduation rate is greater than or equal to thirty students. - o If it is, identify schools with a cohort graduation rate below 66.7%.
+- Process of identifying low graduation rates: - Determine whether the minimum-N for the cohort graduation rate is greater than or equal to thirty students. - If it is, identify schools with a cohort graduation rate below 66.7%. - CSI-LG schools are identified every three years. - The first identification occurred in 2018-19.
+The next identification group was in the fall of 2022-23, using 2021-22 data. - The first year of identification for CSI-LG schools was a planning year with implementation for three additional years.

-- CSI-LG schools are identified every three years.
-The first identification occurred in 2018-19.
-The next identification group is in the fall of 2022-23, using 2021-22 data. - o The first year of identification for CSI-LG schools is a planning year with implementation for three additional years. - Schools can exit CSI-LG identification every four years if the following exit criteria are met: - O Have a four-year cohort graduation rate greater than or equal to 66.7% in the most recent year and the previous year (using data from the 2020-21 and 2021-22 school years). - CSI-LG schools can also be identified as CSI-LP schools. - CSI-LG schools, not identified as CSI-LP, can also be identified as TSI-CU, TSI-AT, or CSI-AT schools.
+- CSI-LG schools can also be identified as CSI-LP schools. - CSI-LG schools that are not identified as CSI-LP can also be identified as TSI-CU, TSI-AT, or CSI-AT schools.